trickerer01/Ruxx/README.md

 - **File -> Load settings...** \<Ctrl+O> ‒ load run parameters from previously saved config file.
 You can also put a `.cfg` file folder with executable and Ruxx will automatically pick it and configure itself.
 You have to use one of the following names: ['ruxx.cfg', 'auto.cfg', 'settings.cfg', 'config.cfg']
 - **File -> Reset all settings** ‒ resets all settings to initial ones.
 If autoconfigured this will reset to those parameters.
 Window position is unaffected by this action
 - **File -> Open download folder** \<Ctrl+L> ‒ open currently selected destination folder (**Path**), Windows only
-- **View -> Log** ‒ open a log window, if you want some readable output
-- **View -> Reveal module names** ‒ toggles between module abbreviation and website real name shown in module icon tooltip
 - **Edit -> Prefix file names with \<prefix>** ‒ all downloaded file names will be prefixed according to selected module (`rx_`, `rn_`, etc.) so they are not just numbers.
 This option is enabled by default
 - **Edit -> Save tags** ‒ an additional (text) file will be created containing tags for every post
 - **Edit -> Save source links** ‒ an additional (text) file will be created containing source (if present) for every post